footnotes, appendices and apparatus to the anatomy

 'The Beduin of the desert, born and grown up in it, had embraced with all his soul this nakedness too harsh for volunteers, for the reason, felt but inarticulate [except that Lawrence will articulate it for him], that there he found himself indubitably free. ...
 In his life he had airs and winds, sun and light, open spaces and a great emptiness.
 There was no human effort, no fecundity in Nature: just the heaven above and the unspotted earth beneath.' p.
 38

-It is perhaps apt that I should find myself writing about frugality in the context of our feast, for a feast is of course only so by dint of its asymmetrical relation to the rest of life.
+It is perhaps apt that I should find myself writing about frugality in the context of our feast, for a feast is only so by dint of its asymmetrical relation to the rest of life.
 Every day is potentially a feast day in the Ideal City but few are actually so.
 When I left the New Devi I did not step into deserts of heaven and unspotted earth exactly, but I was aware of leaving a place of plenty for a more precarious and pitted existence.

 Sir John Mandeville’s account of his travels in the East were more popular even than the travels of Marco Polo in the late Middle Ages.